Tomatoes and Other Edibles 2026

 Sugar Rush Peach

 Sweet, tropical flavour meets spicy heat!
 Very prolific yields of 3-6 inch, wrinkled fruits on large, fast-growing bushes.
 In ideal conditions, plants may reach up to 5 ft in height!
 Equivalent heat to a strong Serrano pepper, although pickling may partially tame that heat.
 A great snacking pepper for those who like their peppers hot!
-5 pots.
+8 pots.

 Sweet Peppers

 Sweet peppers also come in a broad variety of shapes, sizes and colours.
-Most are not your typical Bell peppers found in the grocery aisle.
+Most of ours are not your typical Bell peppers found in the grocery aisle.
 In our experience, these other varieties are both more productive and easier to grow than Bell types.

 Ajvarski

 6 to 7 inch tapered but broadly wedged fruits which ripen from green to red.
 Incredibly fragrant and tasty.
 This outstanding roasting pepper grows on 2 foot stocky plants.
-5 pots.
+4 pots.

 Corbaci

 Very long 10 inch fruits are curved and twisted.
 This heirloom hails from Turkey and has a rich flavour ideal for snacking, pickling, or grinding to make paprika.
 Easy to grow and extremely prolific.
-5 pots.
+2 pots.

 Cubanelle

 Also known as Cuban Sweet Pepper.
 Preferred by many cooks to Bell types.
 6-8 inch thin-walled peppers are especially suited to quick frying.
 Sweet with a touch of heat.
 Prized both for their rich flavour and pretty colours.
 Best picked when yellow-green.
 These peppers reach picking size and colour earlier than many other varieties.
 Prolific, easy-care plants to 3 ft.
-5 pots.
+4 pots.

 Italian Pepperoncini